 Many sports magazines, including Sports Illustrated and others,

-the STONEWALL Veterans' Association ("S.V.A.") throughout the year.
+the STONEWALL Rebellion Veterans Association ("S.V.A.") throughout the year.

 information or personal details when their motive is clearly